 Why Choose Underfloor Heating?

-Underfloor heating is a great way to keep your home warm.
-It distributes heat evenly around each room, is cosy underfoot and it frees your walls from radiators.
+Underfloor heating dates back to ancient times.
+It is a great way to keep your home warm.
+It distributes heat evenly around each room, is cosy underfoot, and frees your walls from radiators.

 Better still, underfloor heating is generally more efficient than old radiator systems, operating at lower temperatures which can make it more cost-effective.

 Plus, underfloor heating can now be installed with the vast majority of floor surfaces including vinyl, engineered wood, laminate and even carpet.

 Electric underfloor heating works by radiating heat from a series of cables or panels installed beneath or within your flooring, essentially turning it into a cosy, giant radiator.
 A room thermostat controls the desired temperature and once this rises above the ambient temperature of the air, the heat spreads throughout the room at an even, comfortable level with no unpleasant hot cold spots.

 Electric systems come in a variety of options some of which are thin and simple to fit, so they can be a lot less hassle to install in an existing room than a wet underfloor heating system, which requires some space for pipework and could involve the floor being lifted.